harness/developer-hub/docs/chaos-engineering/onboarding/harness-infra/harness-infra.md

 ---
 title: Harness infrastructure
 sidebar_position: 2
-description: Harness infrastructure allows for quick onboarding and optimized chaos execution of experiments.
+description: Harness infrastructure that uses Harness Delegate to allow for quick onboarding and optimized chaos execution of experiments.
 ---

-This topic walks you through Harness infrastructure and how it facilitates quick onboarding and optimizes chaos experiments.
+This topic walks you through Harness infrastructure that uses Harness Delegate and how it facilitates quick onboarding and optimizes chaos experiments.

 ## What is Harness infrastructure?